jaelynbos/Atenuis_Philippines/README.md

 &emsp;snp_filter_spp2.sh \
 &emsp;snp_filter_spp3.sh \
 &emsp;snp_filter_spp4.sh \
 2.12 Prune SNPs for linkage disequilibrium with snp_pruning.sh.
-This produces all of the individual taxon .vcf files in the 'vcfs' folder (pruned_snps_1.vcf through pruned_snps_4.vcf).
+This produces all of the individual taxon .vcf files in the 'vcfs' directory (pruned_snps_1.vcf through pruned_snps_4.vcf).

 ### 3. Isolation by distance in _Acropora_
 3.1 Check for possible clones using KING kinship coefficient with find_clones.sh. \